mnclaras/lab6-microservices/REPORT.md

 This cause that the web service will be able to communicate with both of them, depending on which one the Eureka registration services provide.

-If we kill the account service in the port 2222, the web service will continue using this service **until Eureka update its list of available services**, and therefore realizes that the service is offline.
+If we kill the account service in the port 2222, the web service will try to reach it, but when he realizes that it's down, he will ask Eureka (the Registration Server) to get the new list of available services.
+So, on future petitions, the web service will only use the account service under port 4444.